🔬 KnowledgeMay 23, 2026·🕐 5 min read

 Self-Healing

-Research suggests that the 25-150 Hz frequency range of purring can:
+Research suggests the 25–150 Hz frequency range of purring can:

 • Promote bone growth and repair